fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/kubernetes-upgrade.md

 #### In Vantiq IDE
 - System Admin can access the IDE and System Admin/Grafana, and various items should display the same information as before the upgrade.
 - Confirm whether errors are occurring in System Namespace, and identify the cause of error if any.
-- Confirm whether errors are occurring in Organization root, and isolate the problem if an error is occurring.
+- Confirm whether errors are occurring in Organization root, and identify the cause of error if any.
 - In the Application Namespace, confirm whether the data which existed before the upgrade is missing.
 - Confirm whether errors are occurring in Application Namespace, and isolate the problem if an error is occurring.